 As with all emerging technology, despite its readiness and potential, widespread adoption can be slow; but unprecedented events can also often lead to decisive action.

-Coronavirus lockdowns and the subsequent cyber threats are the most significant disruption to work-place security in modern history.
-They may also, however, have a silver lining; they could help usher us into a new era of online security and privacy.
+The pandemic and subsequent cyber threats are the most significant disruption to organizational security in modern history.
+It has presented, however, a silver lining; the unplanned shift to remote environments has helped push us forward into an era of enhanced security and privacy – something that sorely needed.

 This is a repost of an Article written by Paolo Gasti — Chief Technology Officer at Keyless Technologies featured in Infosecurity Magazine